hotosm/tracing-guides/_posts/tips/0100-01-01-Residential_roads2.md

 tags: [residential, Vehicles, remote]
 ---

-####highway = residential:
+<h4>highway = residential:</h4>

-- This tag is used for roads in or around residential areas except the major roads.
+<p>This tag is used for roads in or around residential areas except the major roads.
 Generally we would want you to classify a road this way if you suspect that it is used mostly by people that live on the road.
 Roads lined by residential buildings are good signs.
-If your unsure than use 'unclassified' value.
+If your unsure than use 'unclassified' value. </p>